pfleidi/node-wwwdude/README.md

 * _success_ emitted when the request was successful (HTTP code 200).
 * _error_ emitted when the request was unsuccessful.
 This will occur if a network error (tcp, dns, ...) happened.
 * _http-error_ emitted when a HTTP status code > 400 was detected.
-* _http-client-error_ emitted when a HTTP status code 499 was detected.
+* _http-client-error_ emitted when a HTTP status code between 400 and 500 was detected.
 * _http-server-error_ emitted when a HTTP status code > 500 was detected.
 * _redirect_ emitted when a redirect occurred.
 * _2XX, 3XX, 4XX, 5XX etc_ emitted for every request with a response code of the same status class.